onkarbanerjee1/merchant_guide_to_galaxy/README.md

 ```

 A processor is implemented for each of the valid types above.
 Based on the type of line encountered in the input, one of these processors is chosen at run time to process that line.
 Errors encountered are written back to the output such that they make sense to the end-user.
-Like `Invalid roman number, violated roman number rules` , `I have no idea what you are talking about` etc.
+Like `Invalid roman number, violated roman number rules` ,`No roman number symbol assigned for this galactic constant pish`, `I have no idea what you are talking about` etc.
 Assignment type lines do not get responded with any output line unless an error is encountered.
 Question type lines get responded with their answers or an error(if encountered) to the output.